linuxwhatelse/mapper/README.md

     print(param1, param2)

 # It works the same way as the decorator.
-# The only difference is, that we to specify the function ourselves.
+# The only difference is, that we have to specify the function ourselves.
 mpr.add('^/some/path/(?P<param1>[0-9]*)/$', func, type_cast={'param1' : int, 'param2' : int})

 mpr.call('http://some.url/some/path/123?param2=456')